sasszz/habithero/README.md

 |
 ├── server
 │   ├── prisma             # Database and schema
-│   ├── src                # GraphQL resolvers and Apollo Server
+│   └── src                # GraphQL resolvers and Apollo Server
 ```
 <hr>

 ### Testing

 The frontend library has Jest unit testing.
 There is currently an issue with conflicting babel configurations.
 In order to run Jest tests, create a file `babel.config.js` in the `src` folder.
-Run the following command to see the test.
+Run the test command in a new terminal in `frontend` to see the test.
 Delete `babel.config.js` to run regular application.

+ `babel.config.js` :
 ```
 module.exports = {
   presets: ["@babel/preset-env"],